mebble/.dotfiles/README.md

 Iterm2 profile

 - Go to Settings -> Profiles -> Other Actions -> Save Profile as JSON
+- Open the output file in vim and run `:%!jq -S`
 - Run `cat <output> > ~/.config/iterm2/profile.json`

 ## Resources